devon-the-developer/microblog-project/README.md

 A user should be able to delete each post (Done)

 A user should be able to edit a post (Working)
+    > needs to save the whole post without having to change each input
+    > needs to refresh the currentposts on submit

 A user should be able to give a Rating for each tip/post